Julian-Palo/HTML-CSS-VanillaJavaScript-Project/README.md

 Type anything in the search bar that would match a symbol of the item your looking for.

+You can also delete any item you want

 I will be updating this repository to implement the CSS and HTML of my previous project, the Little Taco Shop